FichoLab/Orbiting-calculator/README.md

 However, to keep results realistic, the program includes minimum safe orbit altitudes for each planet:
 # Minimum safe orbit altitudes (in km)
-safe_orbit = {
+*And yeah I added Pluto for people how love it soo much* safe_orbit = {

     "1": 100,    # Mercury